hashicorp/terraform-provider-google-beta/website/docs/r/compute_forwarding_rule.html.markdown

   with this forwarding rule.
 Used with backend service.
 Cannot be set if port or portRange are set.

+* `allow_global_access` -
+  (Optional)
+  For internal TCP/UDP load balancing (i.e. load balancing scheme is INTERNAL and protocol is TCP/UDP), set this to true to allow traffic from within the same network, regardless of region or subnetwork.

 * `network_tier` -
   (Optional)
   The networking tier used for configuring this address.
 This field can